coder5491/CNN_Cuda/README.md

-Python implementation of CNN from scatch using Numba(both CPU and GPU(CUDA))
+Python implementation of CNN from scratch using Numba(both CPU and GPU(CUDA))